Plain English

 ISM Manufacturing PMI

-The ISM Manufacturing PMI is a monthly survey that measures whether U.S. factories are expanding or contracting.
-PMI sta…
+The ISM Manufacturing PMI is a monthly survey that measures whether U.S. factory activity is expanding or shrinking.
+PMI…

 Liquidity (Macro Sense)